HTTP-RPC/Kilo/README.md

 QueryBuilder.select("*").from("pet").where("owner = :owner");
 ```

-The colon character identifies "owner" as a variable, or parameter.
+The colon character identifies "owner" as a parameter, or variable.
 The resulting SQL would look like this:

 ```sql
 select * from pet where owner = ?
 ```

-Variables can be passed to `QueryBuilder`'s `executeQuery()` method as shown below:
+Parameter values, or arguments, can be passed to `QueryBuilder`'s `executeQuery()` method as shown below:

 ```java
 try (Connection connection = getConnection();